 I’ve built and managed numerous systems for managing and deploying code in a consistent and simplified manner.
 I’ve built, documented, and maintained a custom-built continuous integration service that interfaced with: a source code repository (reads and writes), networked file system (through PowerShell and Batch scripts), and an IIS installation.
 I’ve also build deployment and code management tools using both on-premises and hosted Team Foundation Server software.
 I managed and converted from various bug tracking and IT ticketing systems including Jira, Axosoft, Bugzilla, Remedy, and TFS.

 Planning & Writing

 I was asked to evaluate and adapt an existing RFP proposal for an enterprise level medical records management.
-The original proposal was based on Java and a LAMP stack, but needed to be adjusted to Wintel due to client requirements.
-I helped convert it to .Net and included integration points with SharePoint, BizTalk, Forefront Identity Manager, SSIS, OpenFax, and Avaya.
+The original proposal was based on Java and a LAMP stack and it needed to be adjusted to Wintel due to client requirements.
+I helped convert the proposal to the Windows stack including integration points with SharePoint, BizTalk, Forefront Identity Manager, SSIS, OpenFax, and Avaya.
 My proposal included diagrams of the data connections, infrastructure requirements, and high-level user models.

 One particular documentation task involved the transfer of IP for a large web application and database project.
 The new team that would take ownership of the project needed documentation both for end users and the development / support team.
-In this case, while I was the project manager for the application’s development I did not actually develop the application.
+In this case, I was the project manager for the application’s development.
 I wrote over a dozen documents detailing such aspects as:

 - Database Schema